ThomasNifong/5e-Changes/docs/index.md

 Description:<br>
 Target two creatures within 20 ft. of eachother.
 Each targeted creature must make a Dexterity saving throw.
 Each creature takes 4d10 lightning damage on a failed save, or half as much damage on a successful one.
 If either creature fails the save, both fail.
 </details>

-	1. (Paladin, Sorcerer, Wizard) Disruption - Ranged Spell Attack, 40 ft., one target, 4d6 radiant damage.
-If the target is undead, make the spell attack roll with advantage.
-	2. (Bard, Druid, Wizard, Sorcerer) Arc Light - 90 ft. two targets within 20 ft. of eachother, 4d10 lightning damage.
-Each target makes a Dex save.
-If both succeed, they each take half damage.

 ### Illusion ###